smith961/joke_generator/README.md

 CSS,
 JavaScript,
 Github.
-Support and contact details : github.com/smith961
+Support and contact details: github.com/smith961
 License:
-The content of this site is license under the MIT license Copyright (c) 2018.
+The content of this site is licensed under the MIT license Copyright (c) 2018.